nischaya23/STOCK_LIMIT_ORDER_BOOK/README.md

 # IIM-A-Project-FAC

-1. \clear to clear data base need to add button for that
-2. need to work on market order

----

 This project is a web-based trading system that simulates a stock limit order book, allowing users to place, modify, and cancel buy/sell orders.
 It is designed for educational and demonstration purposes.